Online Law Enforcement Degree Courses

 (36 credits, all courses are 3 credits.
 Courses are listed in the recommended sequence.)

-LEA 201 Introduction to Law Enforcement Administration
+LEA 101 Introduction to Concepts in Law Enforcement Administration

 LEA 312 Community Policing